christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Gemma-2-2B demonstrates a highly sophisticated and distributed approach to processing ToM scenarios.
 The model seems to have developed specialized concepts for handling various aspects of ToM processing, including belief representation, spatial awareness, temporal sequencing, and integrating contradictory information.

-This allows the model to maintain multiple representations simultaneously (like reality vs. belief) and handle complex ToM scenarios by integrating information across these specialized features.
+This allows the model to maintain multiple token representations simultaneously (like reality vs. belief) within each layer which enables it to maintain and update representations throughout the entire sequence globally, and handle complex ToM scenarios by integrating information across these specialized features.
 The fact that these features appear in the MLPs suggests that a lot of the heavy lifting for ToM is happening within the model’s feed-forward networks, which complement the information flowing through the residual stream.

 What’s especially interesting is that these features represent cases where the model has learned specific behaviors it can then replicate.
 This highlights how powerful gradient descent is—it finds solutions and learns patterns that we wouldn’t even think to look for.
 That’s why SAEs are so useful here: they let us uncover the features gradient descent has already taught the model without needing to guess.